 | Incidents | Incident management integration |

 Limitation: Requires a running Grafana instance — no standalone metrics querying.
 RBAC permission requirements can be complex to configure.
-The v0.11.x version numbering indicates it’s still pre-1.0.
+Still pre-1.0, though the rapid v0.12→v0.13 cadence suggests 1.0 may be approaching.
 No built-in Tempo (tracing) integration in the main server yet, though Grafana Cloud has a separate MCP server for tracing.

 Datadog — Official Remote MCP Server